timchu/myanimelist-scraper/README.md

 # myanimelist-scraper
-Enter your favorite animes, and find out which characters are secretly voiced by the same VA!
+Find out which characters are secretly voiced by the same VA!

+Instructions:

+(1) Pull code
-You have to pull and manually enter your animes into the code.
+(2) Enter the URL of your favorite animes on myanimelist, directly into the code.
+(3) Run the code locally.